-A third alternative which is about to become available on Findmypast is the register produced at the end of September 1939 for the National Identity Card which were issued to everyone in the United Kingdom.
+A third alternative, available on Findmypast, is the register produced at the end of September 1939 for the National Identity Card which were issued to everyone in the United Kingdom.
 There are more details here and here.
 Note the 1939 Register available on Findmypast only covers Engand and Wales; the registers for Scotland and for Northern Ireland are not included in their release.

 We always welcome any comments, suggestions or corrections - you can contact us at the feedback email address